sarahmughal/SNP-based-chip-Heritability-Estimation-using-LD-Score-Regression/README.md

+# EPI 217: Molecular and Genetic Epidemiology I
-# SNP-Based (“Chip”) Heritability Estimation Using LD Score Regression
+## SNP-Based (“Chip”) Heritability Estimation Using LD Score Regression

 This project estimates SNP-based (chip) heritability (h²) using LD Score Regression (LDSC) on GWAS summary statistics.
 The analysis uses the `gwaslab` Python package along with a European LD reference panel and HapMap3 SNP filtering.